javiexin/template/README.md

 Improved template system for phpBB 3.2, implementing a number of proposed core changes and additional methods.

+Uses service decoration to replace the core template objects with these improved service, 100% compatible and extended.

-See API.md for a description of the new template methods.
+See [API.md](API.md) for a description of the new template methods.

-See CORE.md for a list of proposed core changes included here.
+See [CORE.md](CORE.md) for a list of proposed core changes included here.

 ## Installation